Optimal and Practical Batched Linear Bandit Algorithm: Related Work

 Several of the earlier contributions focus on the multi-armed setting~\citep{perchet2016batched,gao2019batched,jin2021almost,jin2021double}.
 Subsequent work extends batching to linear contextual bandits, beginning with Gaussian-type feature models~\citep{han2020sequential} and later generalized to adversarial features~\citep{esfandiari2021regret}.
 More recent algorithms attain near-optimal regret while reducing the batch complexity to the minimal $\mathcal{O}(\log\log T)$~\citep{ruan2021linear,hanna2023contexts,ren2024optimal,zhang2025almost}.

 Despite these theoretical advances, many existing methods face practical obstacles.
 Algorithms that rely on $\mathcal{O}(\log T)$ batches~\citep{abbasi2011improved,esfandiari2021regret} still update more frequently than the desirable $\mathcal{O}(\log\log T)$, increasing computational overhead.
-Approaches that do match the lower batch complexity often employ two-phase updates that split each batch into separate “estimation’’ and “policy-learning’’ stages~\citep{ruan2021linear,zhang2025almost}; this structure inflates runtime and may leave the information matrix ill-conditioned.
+Approaches that do match the lower batch complexity often employ two-phase updates that split each batch into separate ``estimation'' and ``policy-learning'' stages~\citep{ruan2021linear,zhang2025almost}; this structure inflates runtime and may leave the information matrix ill-conditioned.
 Furthermore, the algorithms of \citet{ruan2021linear}, \citet{hanna2023contexts}, and \citet{zhang2025almost} incorporate subroutines tailored to time-varying features.
-Even after these routines are trimmed to suit our fixed-feature setting for comparison, the implementations of these methods still remain computationally intensive (see Appendix~\ref{sec:additional-experiments}), rendering the algorithms impractical even at moderate problem sizes.
-While it is fair to acknowledge that these subroutines were devised to handle more general, time-varying contexts, there remains no straightforward way to streamline them for the plain, fixed-feature linear bandit, leaving the computational burden largely unresolved.
+Even after pruning these components to fit our fixed-feature setting, the implementations remain computationally intensive and become impractical at moderate problem sizes (see Appendix~\ref{sec:additional-experiments}).
+Although those routines are justified in broader settings, we find no simple way to streamline them for the plain fixed-feature linear bandit, leaving much of the burden unresolved.